mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 # Exploratory Network Analysis

 Exploratory network analysis is simply exploratory data analysis applied to network data.
 This covers a range of statistical and visual techniques designed to explore the structure of networks as well as the relative positions of nodes and edges.
 These methods can be used to look for particular structures or patterning of interest, such as the most central nodes, or to summarize and describe the structure of the network to paint a general picture of it before further analysis.
-This section serves as a companion to Chapter 4 in Brughmans and Peeples 2022 and provides basic examples of the exploratory network analysis methods outlined in the book as well as a few others.
+This section serves as a companion to Chapter 4 in the Brughmans and Peeples book (2022) and provides basic examples of the exploratory network analysis methods outlined in the book as well as a few others.

 ## Example Network Objects